 Each week sees an increase in our production of the right kind of Essential Radio parts and Complete Sets.
 Each week we have a real connection to offer a few good dealers.
 It will pay you to learn all details of our remarkable proposition.
 Write us NOW.
-Be in line to get our service when our pro-
+Be in line to get our service when our production warrants this step.